scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 Dependencies complicate the way we think about vulnerability and exposure.
 A software project doesn't just include the code in its own repository; it also includes the code of all of its dependencies, often tied to a specific version.
-Furthermore, a project does not need to be installed directly to be exposed--it can be installed as a dependency of another project.
+Furthermore, a package does not need to be installed directly to be exposed--it can be installed as a dependency of another project, or as a transitive dependency.
 Based on these observations, we can articulate two heuristics for use of dependency topology in assessing project risk: